Akril0/delivery/README.md

 <h1>Bot for resturants and delivery</h1>

-What ypu need to do to start the application
+What ypu need to do to start the application:

 1) go to [telegram](https://t.me/BotFather) and create new bot;